kannapples/Infosec-Fullstack-Test/README.md

-## Instructions on setting up server
+## Instructions for setting up server

 To start the server open a terminal window on unix/linux based systems and change directory to the project root.
 Then execute this command: